 A movie so bad that audiences the world over still love it for its unintentional humor, incredibly bad acting and lame storytelling.

-The Disaster Artist is a neat, well-paced chronicle of how Tommy Wiseau's now cult movie The Room (2003) was made.
+The Disaster Artist is a neat, well-paced chronicle of how Tommy Wiseau's cult 'so baaaad that it is goooood' flick, The Room (2003) was made.

 James Franco does an impressive turn directing the movie and playing Wiseau, mimicking the strange spirit, drawl and body language of the determined man.